transistormuncher/flex/README.md

 # Ops Data Challenge: managing a renewables portfolio

-One of FlexPower's main products is the so-called RouteToMarket: basically bringing the energy produced by renewables' assets to the european electricity markets.
+One of FlexPower's main products is the so-called **RouteToMarket**: bringing the energy produced by renewables' assets to the european electricity markets.

-The idea is that FlexPower signs contracts with the owners of renewable assets, and then sells the energy produced by these assets on the market.
+FlexPower signs contracts with renewable assets' owners, and then sells the energy produced by these assets on the market, hopefully in a profitable way thanks to its trading expertise.

 At the end of each month, FlexPower invoices the asset owners based on the production of their assets:
-FlexPower pays the asset owner an agreed upon price for each produced mwh and the asset owner pays FlexPower a fee for the services provided, per mwh.
+FlexPower pays the asset owner an agreed upon price for each produced mwh and the asset owner pays FlexPower a fee for the services provided, per mwh.\

-There are different pricing and fee models, i.e. ways to compute the price and fee, to accommodate different types of assets and customoers.
+There are different pricing and fee models, i.e. ways to compute the price and fee, to accommodate different types of assets and customers.\

+In this challenge, we will look at different aspects of marketing renewables and present different data entities involved.\
+The goal will be to compute different financial flows and present them in a way that helps stakeholders understand the performance of the portfolio and of single assets.

 ## Assets "base" data
+With **base data** we usually mean static attributes of assets.
+These can be technical, contractual or financial.

 The assets' base data is stored as a CSV file, `assets_base_data.csv`.
 It contains the following columns:
 - **asset_id**: a unique alphanumerical identifier for the asset.